-Please tell me I’m not the only one who has visited their fertility specialist and thought ‘dang, I have zero questions for this person,’ but feel like you should be asking questions because this is SO important, but it’s like a foreign land!
+Please tell me I’m not the only one who has visited their fertility specialist and thought ‘dang, I have zero questions for this person,’ but feel like you should be asking questions because this is SO important (and SO expensive), but it’s like a foreign land!

-When you land yourself in fertility world, it’s this confusing ball science and technology and drugs and treatments and tests, and you have NO idea what the heck is going on.
+When you land yourself in TTC world, it’s this confusing ball of science and technology and drugs and treatments and tests, and you have NO idea what the heck is going on.

 Or, once you’ve got the ball rolling, you think of some questions, but forget them all the second you walk out of their office because you’ve been bamboozled.